 - Makes 10 generous slices

-Option: To Use Fresh Figs
+Option: Use Fresh Figs

 One of my readers, Sybil, made this recipe with fresh figs (Thanks Sybil!)
 Here is how to she recommends using fresh figs in this recipe:

-- Cook them in the saucepan with the lemon slices and sugar as directed above until the quicky jam has thickened - this may take a little longer than the 10 minutes.
+- Cook them in the saucepan with the lemon slices and sugar as directed above until the quicky jam has thickened; this may take a little longer than the 10 minutes.

 Option: Use Mini Loaf Pans